Metairie Drug Crimes Attorney

 Advocating for Defendants’ Rights When Facing Criminal Charges

-When you’ve been charged with a drug offense in Louisiana, whether it’s a misdemeanor or felony, your first call should be to a criminal defense attorney.
+When you’ve been charged with a drug offense in Louisiana, whether it’s a misdemeanor or felony, your first call should be to a drug crime defense attorney.
 The team at The Bradley Law Firm is led by attorney Jarred Bradley, a graduate of the Paul M. Hebert LSU Law Center and an aggressive supporter of defendants’ rights.
-Call our Metairie, LA, firm to schedule a free consultation today.
+Whether you are facing criminal accusations or drug charges, our experienced attorneys have faced a wide range of criminal cases over the years.
+The New Orleans criminal lawyers at our law firm will do whatever it takes to get you the best results possible.

 What Are Some Common Drug Crimes in Louisiana?